Kashgar: Qing rule

 There were eras in Xinjiang's history where intermarriage was common, and "laxity" set upon Uyghur women led them to marry Chinese men in the period after Yakub Beg's rule ended.
 It is also believed by Uyghurs that some Uyghurs have Han Chinese ancestry from historical intermarriage, such as those living in Turpan.

 Even though Muslim women are forbidden to marry non-Muslims in Islamic law, from 1880 to 1949 it was frequently violated in Xinjiang when Chinese men married Uyghur women.
 Because they were viewed as "outcast", Islamic cemeteries banned the Uyghur wives of Chinese men from being buried within them.
 Uyghur women got around this problem by giving shrines donations and buying a grave in other towns.
 Besides Chinese men, other men such as Hindus, Armenians, Jews, Russians, and Badakhshanis (Pamiris) intermarried with local Uyghur women.
 The local society accepted the Uyghur women and Chinese men's mixed offspring as their own people despite the marriages being in violation of Islamic law.

 An anti-Russian uproar broke out when Russian customs officials, 3 Cossacks and a Russian courier invited local Uyghur prostitutes to a party in January 1902 in Kashgar.
-There was a general anti-Russian sentiment, but the inflamed local Uyghur populace started a brawl with the Russians on the pretense of protecting their women.
+There was a general anti-Russian sentiment, but the inflamed local Uyghur populace started a brawl with the Russians on the pretence of protecting their women.
 Even though morality was not strict in Kashgar, the local population confronted with the Russians before they were dispersed by guards, and the Chinese then sought to end tensions by preventing the Russians from building up a pretext to invade.

 After the riot, the Russians sent troops to Sarikol in Tashkurghan and demanded that the Sarikol postal services be placed under Russian supervision.
 The locals of Sarikol believed that the Russians would seize the entire district from the Chinese and send more soldiers – even after the Russians tried to negotiate with the Begs of Sarikol and sway them to their side (they failed since the Sarikoli officials and authorities demanded in a petition to the Amban of Yarkand that they be evacuated to Yarkand to avoid being harassed by the Russians and objected to the Russian presence in Sarikol).
 The Sarikolis did not believe the Russian claim that they would leave them alone and only involved themselves in the mail service.

 In 1902, a magnitude 7.7 earthquake caused up to 10,000 fatalities, including 667 in Kashgar.
 The earthquake was followed by a major aftershock a few days later, measuring 6.8.

 The British Empire had a consulate from 1890 to 1948 in Kashgar.
 Though a British consulate, it was staffed and funded by the Indian Political Department of British India.
 The consulate was not fully recognised by the Qing until 1908.
 It was upgraded to a consulate-general in 1911.